Jambierp/hashcat/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**GitHub is for bugs and features - not for support** For support, please use the hashcat forums https://hashcat.net/forum/
+**GitHub is for bugs and features - not for support** For support, please use the supercrack forums https://supercrack.net/forum/

 **Check the FAQ**
 Some items that might appear to be issues are not issues.
-Please review the hashcat FAQ https://hashcat.net/wiki/doku.php?id=frequently_asked_questions before submitting a bug report.
+Please review the supercrack FAQ https://supercrack.net/wiki/doku.php?id=frequently_asked_questions before submitting a bug report.

 **Describe the bug**
 A clear and concise description of what the bug is.